 - the Suggested Buffering Packet Count IE if the UP Function has indicated support of the feature UDBC, to indicate the number of packets (including both uplink or downlink) that the CP function suggests to be buffered in the UP function, until it receives new instructions from the CP function, e.g. when the new Quota is granted.

+- Extended DL Buffering Notification Policy IE if the UP Function has indicated support of the feature EDBNC, to indicate with the EDBN bit set to "1" that the UP function when buffering downlink data packets for the duration indicated in DL Buffering Duration IE is allowed to send notification to the CP function about the arrival of the first buffered DL packet for each service data flow identified by a PDR associated to the FAR.
+If the EDBN bit set to "0", the UP function shall refrain from sending notification to the CP function about the arrival of DL data packets.

 The UP function shall stop applying the DL Buffering Duration and DL Buffering Suggested Packet Count parameters and shall delete these parameters from the BAR (without explicit request from the CP function) when extended buffering of downlink data packets ends in the UP function.

 NOTE: The CP function will provide the DL Buffering Duration and DL Buffering Suggested Packet Count parameters again when re-invoking extended buffering of downlink data packets.